DOE-ICoM/pyflowline_icom/README.md

-# pystream_mpas
+# Pyflowline
-The MPAS version of Pystream
+The Pyflowline tool run on the MPAS mesh.

+# Installation
+pip install pyflowline